 Areas that should be audited from a security point of view are: SSN hardware and software system, the security policy and the trainings;

 The audit is used to monitor the progress and the effectiveness of the new system implementation.
-Central SSN system passes a security audit every time a major release is implemented.
+Central SSN system passes a security audit at least once per year following main information security management system standards such as ISO 27001 and every time a major release is implemented.

-Following a security breach there should be an investigation to identify the cause and any remedial actions required
+Proactive monitoring should be applied.
+Security monitoring and investigation should occur NOT ONLY in case of a security breach.
+Monitoring for unusual or suspicious activity should be performed on a regular basis

 The logical implementation of SSN should provide automated means to analyse and review system activity and audit data, in order to look for possible or real security violations.
 This facility should enable the generation of automatic audit information in case of:

-successful log-on;
+Successful log-on;

-unsuccessful log-on;
+Unsuccessful log-on;

-tentative of violation of security measures;

-accesses to documentation stored within the system.
+Accesses to documentation stored within the system;

+Creation/modification/deletion of accounts/groups;

+Attribution/removal of access rights to user accounts or groups;

+Changes to security configurations (e.g. password policy, HTTPS configurations, audit policy, system clock settings);

+Execution of critical activities;

+Tentative of violation of security measures.

-Appropriate privacy protection measures should be taken (e.g. passwords in plain text should not be appearing in the logs).
+Appropriate privacy protection measures should be taken (e.g. as described in section 2.1.6 - Data Protection and Confidentiality).

 Logging facilities and log information should be protected against tampering and unauthorised access (only the individual(s) in charge of the security management and implementation functions should have access);

-By analysing the traffic over the network it will be possible to identify patterns that lead to malicious or unwanted events;
+By analysing the traffic over the network, it will be possible to identify patterns that lead to malicious or unwanted events;

+Use cases of what constitutes anomalous behaviour should be defined;

 (ITIL) Problem Management process, focused on implementing the appropriate corrective actions to address problems is recommended.

+Other Security Requirements

+At network architecture level, a differentiation must be made between presentation, business logic and data layers, whenever possible, following a three-tier architecture

+A segregated architecture minimizes the risk that the compromise of one layer, namely the presentation layer, does not severely compromise the data.
+Whenever possible, using a zero-trust approach and use micro segmentation technology should be considered.

+SSN systems should ensure user input validation whenever possible, to prevent injection attacks and unauthorised access to data.

+There should be active mechanisms to prevent injection attacks (e.g. SQL, XSS, XML injections).
+These mechanisms should ensure the sanitization of information during both input and output of data, whether it is an active user session, or a system-to-system communication.

+SSN systems should proactively mitigate known vulnerabilities, and all its technological components (e.g. operating systems, databases, and application server) should be continuously updated.

+A periodic Pentest should be scheduled for SSN systems every time a new version of the application is released or at least every two (2) years, coincidently with the end of the life/support of different technologies that could be implemented in the SSN system.

 Central SafeSeaNet system Security Implementations

 Introduction